coozoo/qtrfpowermeter/README.md

 # QT RF Power Meter
 This application few hours project intended to improve usage of chinese RF power meter RF8000.
-Chinese default application is terrible unreliablr with no functionality and lot of crashes.
+Chinese default application is terrible unreliable with no functionality and lot of crashes.

 Device shown on image below.